hgc-tpg/HGCTPGValidation/README.md

 * Run standalone validation

 The package is organized in several directories:
-* hgctpgvalidation: contain python programs for display step
+* hgctpgvalidation: contains python programs for display step
-* config: YAML configuration files allows users to customise the HGCAL TPG simulation
+* config: the HGCal TPG simulation uses a set of configuration YAML files, they are used during the validation process
 * data: the histograms to be compared are listed in HGCALTriggerPrimitivesHistos.txt file
 * scripts: this directory contains all the necessary scripts for installing CMSSW environment, producing data, generating and displaying the histograms.
 There are some additional helper script allowing to extract the release name the SCRAM_ARCH.